Western Union: Western Union International spin-off

 In 1963, Western Union organized its international cable system properties and its right-of-way for connecting international telegraph lines into a separate company called Western Union International (WUI), which it sold that year to American Securities.

 In 1967, American Securities listed WUI as a publicly traded company on the New York Stock Exchange.
 WUI was acquired by Xerox for $207 million in stock in 1979 and subsequently sold for $185 million in cash to MCI Communications in 1981.
 MCI renamed WUI to MCI International, ceasing the use of Western Union branding.

 Consolidation (1963–1984)

 Western Union purchased the TWX system from AT&T in January 1969, the only major competitor to its own telex network.

 Western Union became the first American telecommunications corporation to maintain its own fleet of geosynchronous communications satellites, starting in 1974.
 The fleet of satellites, called Westar, carried communications within the Western Union company for telegram and mailgram message data to Western Union bureaus nationwide.
 It also handled traffic for its telex and TWX services.
 The Westar satellites' transponders were also leased by other companies for relaying video, voice, data, and facsimile (fax) transmissions.
+The Westar fleet of satellites and ground stations were sold to Hughes (who originally built all of the Westar satellites launched) in 1988 after Western Union suffered financial losses with their telecommunications assets starting in the early 1980s.

 In 1981, Western Union purchased a 50% interest in Airfone.
 It sold Airfone to GTE in 1986 for $39 million in cash.
 From 1982, as a result of financial services deregulation, Western Union began offering wire money transfer services globally.